srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/15-Manage resource locks.md

     | Lock Type | **Delete** |
     | | |

 5. Click **Overview** and click **Delete resource group**.
-Type the name of the resource group and click **OK**.
+Type the name of the resource group and click **Delete**.
 You receive an error message stating the resource group is locked and can't be deleted.

     ![Screenshot of the delete locks failed.](../images/1602.png)